NEED ADDITIONAL ASSISTANCE? Reach out to us via email: firstname.lastname@example.org or call us at: 360-915-9724 / 888-977-6693

 As we work together to support the partial-hand amputee population, relating your insurance success stories back to us is greatly appreciated.
 We love hearing them!

-For more information or a clinical referral please contact our Customer Care Team.
+For more information or a clinical referral please contact our Customer Experience Team.

 For downloadable information: RESOURCES